bsa-git/vue-resume/README.md

 ### Deploying

-1. Clone [vue-resume](https://github.com/bsa-git/vue-resume) project with git.
+1. Clone or download [vue-resume](https://github.com/bsa-git/vue-resume) project with git.
 2. Configure the web server so that the entry point was `index.html`.
 3. Access your project url with web browser (eg. http://localhost/vue-resume/index.html).